-Russian cipher and radio operators to use when it was placed into effect toward the end of 1914.
-Here is a picture of that cipher (fig. 97), which was composed of two tables, one arranged for convenience in enciphering and the other arranged for convenience in deciphering.
-In the enciphering table the letters of the Russian alphabet (thirty-three in all) appwear in the topmost row of characters, the twodigit groups, in random order within each of the eight rows below the top row, are their cipher equivalents.
-These rows therefore constitute a set of eight cipher alphabets, these alphabets being preceded by key numbers from 1 to 8 in random order.
+letters of the Russian alphabet (33 in all) appear in the topmost row of characters, the 2-digit groups, in random order within each of the 8 rows below the top row, are their cipher equivalents.
+These rows therefore constitute a set of 8 cipher alphabets, these alphabets being preceded by key numbers from 1 to 8 in random order.
 Both the cipher equivalents and the indicators were subject to change.
 Indicators were used to tell how many letters were enciphered consecutively in each alphabet, the indicator consisting of one of the digits from 1 to 9 repeated five times.
-The alphabets were then used in key-number sequence, enciphering the first set of letters (5, 7, etc., according to the indicator) by alphabet I, the next set by alphabet 2, and so on.
-After the eighth set of letters, which was enciphered by cipher alphabet 8, one returned to cipher alphabet I, repeating the sequence in this manner until the entire message had been enciphered.
-In enciphering a long message, the cipher operator could change the number of letters enciphered consecutively by inserting another indicator digit repeated five times and then continuing with the next alphabet in the sequence of alphabets.
-The cipher text was then sent in five-digit groups.
-The use of the deciphering table hardly requires explanation, but this question may be in order: Why the aversion to the use of zero and to the use of double digits such as 11, 22, 33, etc.?
+The all shabets were then used in key-number sequence, enciphering the first set of letters (5, 7, etc., according to the indicator) by alphabet 1, the next set by alphabet 2, and so on.
+After the 8th set of letters, which was enciphered by cipher alphabet 8, one returned to cipher alphabet 1, repeating the sequence in this manner until the entire message had been enciphered.
+In enciphering a long message the cipher operator could change the number of letters enciphered consecutively by inserting another indicator digit repeated five times and then continuing with the next alphabet in the sequence of alphabets.
+The cipher text was then sent in 5-digit groups.
+The use of the deciphering table hardly requires explanation but this question may be in order: Why the aversion to the use of zero and to the use of double digits such as 11, 22, 33, etc.?
 This probably was thought to be helpful to the telegraph operators as well as to the cipher clerks in straightening out errors in transmission and reception.

 I have told you that this cipher system proved too difficult for the Russians to use, and I think you can see why.
 It was so difficult that messages had to be repeated over and over, with great loss of time.
 It is well known to all historians by this time that the Russians lost the Battle of Tannenberg in the autumn of 1914 largely because of faulty communications.
-Poor cryptography and failure to properly use even the most simple ciphers on the field of battle, and not brilliant strategy on the part of the enemy, were the cause of Russia's defeat in that and in subsequent battles.
-The contents of Russian communications known to the German and Austrian High Commands within a few hours after transmission by radio.
-The disposition and movements of Russian troops and Russian strategic plans were no secrets to the enemy.
-The detailed and absolutely reliable information obtained by intercepting and reading the Russian communications made it very easy for the German and Austrian commanders not only to take proper countermeasures to prevent the execution of Russian plans but also to launch attacks on the weakest parts of the Russian front.
+Poor cryptography and failure to use even the most simple ciphers properly on the field of battle, and not brilliant strategy on the part of the enemy, was the cause of Russia's defeat in a.
+Chiffrant.